mustaffxx/escControl/README.md

 # escControl
-Proof of concept of several technologies used in UAVs.
+Proof of concept and testing of various technologies used in UAVs.